 To learn more about the significant impact that Optometrists have on the lives of their patients, we encourage you to read “True Stories” by the Association of Schools and Colleges of Optometry.

 How to Apply

-RSO is currently accepting applications for Fall 2019.
+Please note: RSO will start accepting applications for Fall 2020 on June 28, 2019.
 Applications are processed as they are received and offers of acceptance are made on a rolling basis, therefore we strongly encourage applicants to apply as early as possible during the application period.
 This rolling admissions process allows qualified individuals to be admitted on a continual basis until the class is filled.

 For an applicant to receive full consideration, the following items must be submitted:

 - Complete online OptomCAS application* for admission

 - Official Optometry Admission Test (OAT)scores sent directly to UIWRSO**

 *Please note that official academic transcripts from each college or university attended and letters of recommendation must be sent directly to OptomCAS as part of the central application process.